JanusGraph/janusgraph/docs/operations/batch-processing.md

 previous iteration.

 ### Use this configuration in use cases where for example ...
-- ... your need to dynamically switch between the previously mentioned workloads.
+- ... you have a mixture of traversals that traverse a high number of vertices and traversals that only access few vertices of the graph.

 ### Possible limitations
-- Increased memory consumption
+- Increased memory consumption (compared to no batch processing)
 - The performance of queries depends on the configured batch size.
-  If you switch to this configuration, make sure that the latency and throughput of your queries meet your requirements and if not, tweak the batch size accordingly.
+  If you use this configuration, make sure that the latency and throughput of your queries meet your requirements and if not, tweak the batch size accordingly.